mila-iqia/fuel/docs/extending_fuel.rst

 ...             batch = tuple(batch)
 ...         return batch

-Most transformers you'll implement will call their superclass constructor by passing the data stream and declaring whether they produce examples or batches.
 Since we wish to support both batches and examples, we'll declare our output type to be the same as our data stream's output type.